 Belkin Burden on March 24 confirmed to Law360 that it had made an undisclosed reduction to its staff.

 Blank Rome announced April 7 that it would reduce pay 15% across the law firm for partners, associates, counsel, professional staff and assistants and furlough a "small number" of staff.
 On May 26, the firm told Law360 it would be holding a five-week virtual summer associate program beginning July 6.
 The firm said it plans to extend offers to everyone to return next year.
+On Oct.
+20, the firm said it had restored pay to associates, counsel, paralegals and other staffers at the beginning of October and plans to do the same for partners on Nov.
+1.

 Brown Rudnick on April 6 was reported to be implementing furloughs and pay cuts among associates and staff.